-SAP recently launched SAP Cloud for Analytics (C4A) a Software-as-a-Service (SaaS) offering natively built on the SAP HANA Cloud Platform.
-In this tutorial, you will learn how-to setup HANA Cloud Platform multitenant database as a remote source and use SAP Cloud for Analytics to visualize and share the insights with other users.
+SAP launched SAP Analytics Cloud a.k.a (C4A) a Software-as-a-Service (SaaS) offering natively built on the SAP Cloud Platform.
+In this tutorial, you will learn how-to setup HANA on SAP Cloud Platform as a remote source and use SAP Analytics Cloud to visualize and share the insights with other users.

 - Access to trial landscape, you need to have a developer account first.
 If you still need to create a developer account, you can start from here: Signing Up for a Developer Account.

 - Access to Cloud for Analytics account, to register you can start from here: Discover Cloud For Analytics. *Live Data Connection is only enabled in Production Account.

 To create and configure a trial tenant database, follow these steps:

 - Log on to the SAP HANA Cloud Platform cockpit and select an account.